civil-society-dev/civilsociety.dev/content/contribute.md

 ### 6. Stay Informed

 Subscribe to our newsletter and follow our blog to stay updated on our latest projects, resources, and events.
-Being informed is the first step toward active participation in the movement for digital sovereignty.
+Being informed is the first step toward active participation in the movement for digital self-determination.

 ### 7. Advocate for Policy Change

-Engage in advocacy efforts to promote policies that support digital sovereignty and independent technology.
+Engage in advocacy efforts to promote policies that support digital self-determination and independent technology.
 Your voice can help influence decision-makers and raise awareness about the importance of these issues.

 ### 8. Donate Your Expertise